MikeRock51/MikeRock51/README.md

 # 👨‍💻 Michael Adebayo

 ## 👋 About Me
-Experienced Backend Engineer with a strong track record of optimizing system performance, enhancing scalability, and delivering robust backend solutions.
+Passionate Backend Engineer with a strong track record of optimizing system performance, enhancing scalability, and delivering robust backend and fullstack solutions.
 Skilled in architecting and fine-tuning cloud-based infrastructures and databases to support high-performance applications.
 Adept at implementing DevOps best practices, driving continuous integration and delivery, and fostering a culture of innovation and continuous improvement.

 ## 🛠️ Skills & Technologies